Difference Between Gross Salary and Net Salary

-- Gross Salary is the amount that is paid before the deduction of any taxes or any other deductions and is also inclusive of all the bonuses, shift allowance, holiday pay, overtime pay, and other differentials.
-It also excludes the retirement benefits (e.g. 401(k) accounts) along with taxes deducted at source.
-Benefits (such as group health insurance and another kind of non-cash components that are part of salary are not counted as part of gross salary).
+Gross Salary is the amount that is paid before the deduction of any taxes or any other deductions and is also inclusive of all the bonuses, shift allowance, holiday payHoliday PayHoliday pay is a bonus for employees as they get paid with standard wages even for the day off, such as Christmas or Thanksgiving.
+It isn't necessary, but some employers offer it as a reward for their employee's contribution to the company., overtime pay, and other differentials.
+It also excludes the retirement benefits (e.g., 401(k) accounts) along with taxes deducted at source.
+Benefits (such as group health insurance and another kind of non-cash components that are part of salary are not counted as part of gross salary);

-Below salary slip will help us identify the basic difference between Gross salary vs Net salary.
+Below salary slip will help us identify the basic difference between gross vs. net salary.

-- Whenever any employee applies for any loan or to check credit eligibility Net Salary is taken into consideration but however, in certain circumstances, Gross Salary is considered like for calculating Bonus of employee or Insurance requirement.
+- Whenever any employee applies for any loan or to check credit eligibility, Net Salary is taken into consideration.
+However, Gross Salary is taken into consideration, in certain circumstances, like for calculating the Bonus of employee or Insurance requirement.

-- For applying for credit cards as well Net salary figure is considered and based on that credit card limit is decided.
-The gross salary is the one that one cannot expect to receive the same in their bank account as taxes or retirement benefits are bound to be there.
+- For applying for credit cards as well, Net salary figure is considered, and based on that company decides the credit card limit.
+The gross salary is the one that one cannot expect to receive in their bank account as taxes or retirement benefits are bound to be there.

 |Basis||Gross Salary||Net Salary|

 |Definition||Gross Salary is the income that an employee gets in the form of CTC before considering retirement benefits (e.g., 401(k) benefits), Income Tax deduction.||Net Salary is the actual take away home salary that an employee gets in its bank account.|